 Skip to main content

-Once your context is in Membase, there are three ways to use it: Chat with Memory for direct conversations with your knowledge base, automatic retrieval by your connected agents, and visual exploration in the dashboard.
+Once your context is in Membase, there are three ways to use it: Chat in Dashboard for direct conversations with your knowledge base, Agent Retrieval by your connected agents, and Dashboard Exploration in either the Memory or Wiki views.

 Chat with Memory

-• Ask anything: “What did we decide about the auth flow?”, “What’s my meeting schedule this week?”, “What tech stack is the current project using?”
+• Ask anything: “What did we decide about the auth flow?”, “What’s my meeting schedule this week?”, “What does our deployment runbook say about rollbacks?”

-• Citations: Every response links back to the exact memories it drew from
+• Citations: Responses that use stored context link back to the exact memories and wiki documents they drew from

-• Graph panel: See how referenced memories connect to each other
+• Graph panel: See how referenced items connect to each other

 • Session history: Pick up past conversations from the sidebar

-Chat with Memory is available in the Chat tab of your dashboard.
+Chat is available in the Chat tab of your dashboard.
+See Chat in Dashboard for details.

 Agent Retrieval

-Your connected agents automatically retrieve context from Membase when they need it.
-When you ask a question or give an instruction, the agent calls search_memory to pull relevant memories before responding.
+Your connected agents retrieve context from Membase when they need it.
+When past context or reference knowledge would improve the response, the agent can call search_memory (personal context) and search_wiki (factual knowledge) and combine the results before responding.

 Your prompt